sikkimlfa/sikkimlfa.github.io/_posts/2026-08-05-audit-process.md

 # Lessons Learned

 Government workflow software must be configured according to actual administrative structures rather than generic organizational models.

-Before deployment, every workflow should be validated for:
+Before deployment, every workflow should be validated for organizational hierarchy, approval chains, department mapping, user roles, escalation processes, exception handling, and administrative feasibility.

-- Organizational hierarchy
-- Approval chain
-- Department mapping
-- User roles
-- Escalation process
-- Exception handling
-- Administrative feasibility

 User Acceptance Testing (UAT) plays a critical role in identifying such configuration gaps before the application is rolled out to production.